pharmaverse/admiral/README.md

 There isn’t always a clear single, straightforward rule, but there are guiding principles we adhere to for admiral.
 This manifesto helps show the considerations of our developers when making decisions.

-We have four priority design principles to achieve the main goal as follows:
+We have four design principles to achieve the main goal:

 _**Usability**_